HomeLatest NewsEnterprise ITAtlassian introduces cloud-based Jira Service Management

 The tool also has new change management functionality to help teams respond to business changes faster.
 IT teams can leverage capabilities geared at helping them create amazing service experiences, like bulk ticket actions and machine learning (ML) algorithms that intelligently categorise similar tickets and enable teams to take action quickly.

-“With most IT staff working from home either full or part-time to help combat the spread of the COVID-19 pandemic, organisations need ITSM platforms that are easily accessible from anywhere.
+“With most IT staff working from home either full or part-time to help combat the spread of the pandemic, organisations need ITSM platforms that are easily accessible from anywhere.
 With Jira Service Management, teams and the broader organisation can get visibility into work happening across the entire company,” said Edwin Wong, Head of Product — IT, Atlassian.

 “Together with tight integrations to other Atlassian products and our suite of more than 900-plus integrations and applications on the Atlassian Marketplace, teams really do have all the contextual information at their fingertips to make well-informed decisions,” he added.